vicompany/Front-end-Guidelines/SASS.md

 ## Nested selectors

+* We don't nest selectors more than three levels deep.
+When selectors are nested to deep it is most likely:
+	1. Fragile
+	2. Overly specific
+	3. Not reusable
-* Nested selectors will be defined after the standard property declarations, with the exception of `@extend` and `@include` directives.
+* Nested selectors will be defined after the standard property declarations, with the exception of `@extend` and `@include` directives in the following order:
 	1. Extends
 	2. Includes
 	3. Standard property declarations